 This will download and process the bulk data files from all supported knowledge sources, storing the result in the file “loki-DATE.db” (which we recommend naming after the current date).
-The update process may take 8 to 12 hours depending on the speed of your internet connection, processor and filesystem, and requires up to 30 GB of free disk space: 10-20 GB of temporary storage (“C:\TEMP” on Windows, “/tmp” on Linux, etc) plus another 5-10 GB for the final knowledge database file.
+The update process may take 4 to 8 hours depending on the speed of your internet connection, processor and filesystem, and requires up to 30 GB of free disk space: 10-20 GB of temporary storage (“C:\TEMP” on Windows, “/tmp” on Linux, etc) plus another 5-10 GB for the final knowledge database file.

 By default, the LOKI build script will delete all sources’ bulk data downloads after they have been processed.
 If the knowledge database will be updated frequently, it is recommended to keep these bulk files available so that any unchanged files will not need to be downloaded again.
-This can be accomplished with the “--from-archive” and “--to-archive” options.
+This can be accomplished with the “--archive” option.

 LOKI Build Script Options